Trending: Here are some Business Statistics and Trends to know

 The forex market is where currencies are traded, forming the bedrock of international trade and finance.

-Currency pairs are bought and sold, with exchange rates influenced by geopolitical events, economic indicators, and central bank policies.
+You trade currency pairs, with exchange rates influenced by geopolitical events, economic indicators, and central bank policies.
 The daily trading volume of the forex market averages around $6.6 trillion.

 Market Efficiency and Pricing